-Students are not permitted to drop into classes a session at a time, except for classes that are specifically drop-in/pay-as-you-go.
+Students are not permitted to drop into classes a session at a time, except for classes that are specifically listed as "drop-in."

 Please attend the course and section for which you are registered.
-Crossing to other sections can create recordkeeping problems, crowding and even safety hazards.
+Crossing to other sections can create record-keeping problems, crowding, and even health & safety hazards.

 Students are not permitted to attend sections other than those in which they are specifically enrolled.